Stability theory of game-theoretic group feature explanations for machine learning models: On game values

 where $C$ denotes appropriate constants depending only on game values $h^{(1)}$ and $h^{(2)}$.
 If $\hat{v}_T=v^{\cP|T}$, then $\hat{v}_T(R)=v(Q)$ if $j\notin M$ while $\hat{v}_T(R)=v(Q\cup T)$ otherwise ($Q=\cup_{r\in R}S_r$ as in the lemma).
 Then the inequality above may be rewritten as

 where $C$ denotes a generic constant (the last one can be expressed in terms of the one before as $2^{|S_j|}C$).
-Now substituting the cooperative game $\vpdp(\cdot\,;X,f-f_0)$ for $v$ in the last inequality yields part $(i)$.
+Now substituting the cooperative game $\vpdp(\cdot\,;X,f-f_0)$ for $v$ in the last inequality implies part $(i)$.

 In the case of $(ii)$, one has

 Combining with \eqref{auxiliary} yields